Nax/longflow-manifesto/README.md

 Premature optimization, for example, is a good candidate for a log-like relation, where more and more time is being invested for less and less benefits.
 On the other hand, good refactoring can use a moderate amount of time for exponential returns over a long period of time.

-This is the key principle of the longflow methodology : **everything has to be done with long-term goals in mind**.
+This is the key principle of the longflow methodology: **everything has to be done with long-term goals in mind**.

 That does not mean no prototyping.
 That does not mean premature optimization.
-That does mean quality has a price : time.
+That does mean quality has a price: time.

 ### Estimates